TRUMPF-IoT/saf/docs/diContainerOverview.md

 This code builds the main DI container by adding the SAF `ServiceHost` and the [C-DEngine](https://github.com/TRUMPF-IoT/C-DEngine) specific infrastructure service implementations.
 In addition it loads available SAF Plug-ins.
 While loading the SAF Plug-ins, SAF internally creates one independent DI container for each of them.
 It registers the infrastructure services added to the main DI container to the independent Plug-in specific DI container.
 With that the added SAF infrastructure can be used inside the loaded SAF Plug-ins.

 Additionaly the SAF Service Host calls the Plug-ins `IServiceAssemblyManifest.RegisterDependencies` method.
-Inside this method the SAF Plug-in is allowed to add any type to the SAF Plug-in specific DI container that is needed inside the Plug-in itself.
+Inside this method the SAF Plug-in is allowed to register any type at the SAF Plug-in specific DI container that is needed inside the Plug-in itself.
 This could also be any of the [SAF Toolbox Services](./infrastructureAndToolboxServices.md#saf-toolbox-services) which also provide extension methods for being added to the DI container.

 All services registered to the Plug-in specific DI container are isolated in that container and are therefore not accessible from inside other Plug-ins.
 Plug-in to Plug-in communication is therefore only possible through the messaging infrastructure service registered in the main DI container.